 Without limiting the Contractor's obligations with respect to Commonwealth Property as set out in the SOW and Attachment O, the Contractor shall notify the Commonwealth Representative within five Working Days after becoming aware of any material loss or damage to, or any material defect in, any Commonwealth Property provided to, or used by, the Contractor or a Subcontractor for the purposes of the Contract.

-lGovernment Furnished Services (Optional)
+Government Furnished Services (Optional)

 Note to drafters: GFS may apply for Defence information system use.
 Refer to Attachment E.